junxit/us-congress-bills-116/bill.md

 legis-num: S. 910
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 910

-> To reauthorize and amend the National Sea Grant College Program Act, and for other purposes.
+That the bill from the Senate (S. 910) entitled “An Act to reauthorize and amend the National Sea Grant College Program Act, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title